workloads/nomad-pack-registry/packs/minecraft_java_edition/README.md

 ## Notes

-- By default, this Pack deploys a Minecraft server with persistent storage.
+- The Minecraft server requires access to (persistent) file-system storage.
 This requires three [Nomad Volumes](https://developer.hashicorp.com/nomad/docs/job-specification/volume) to be configured.
 See the [test configuration](./tests/nomad_config.hcl) for an example.

+- The default set of mods for the Minecraft Server (as defined in the `app_mods_file` variable) includes a [Prometheus](https://prometheus.io) exporter as well as a browser-based [in-game map](https://bluemap.bluecolored.de) interface.

 ## Author Information